pmproxy(1) — Linux manual page

 server host that will be queried using the "CLUSTER INFO" command

-to automatically configure multiple backing hosts, described at
+to automatically configure multiple backing hosts.

-In earlier versions of PCP (before 6) an alternative
+In earlier versions of PCP (before 6) an alternative configuration

-still accepted as a fallback for backwards compatibility.
+a fallback for backwards compatibility.

 STARTING AND STOPPING PMPROXY top